 I think this will be six years that I've actually done it on my own.
-I actually helped [longtime GA Consultant] Danny Bennett back around 1993 or 1994 and learned a lot of the same practices I use today from him.
+I helped longtime GA Consultant Danny Bennett back around 1993 or 1994 and learned a lot of the same practices I use today from him.
 He was a great teacher.

 In the last six years you've been doing this yourself, what would you say are the real benefits for growers when they're using sensors?